Using Royalty Free Stock Images in Website Templates

 The restricted uses for stock images in website templates are fairly simple and clear cut.

-• Don’t use a stock image as an integral part of a website logo.
+• You cannot use a stock image as an integral part of a website logo — stock images are copyrighted, therefore can't be used in logo designs.

-• Don't resell, distribute, or license website templates that use stock images.
+• You cannot resell, distribute, or license website templates that use stock images — sometimes you can acquire the right to do this with an Extended license.

-• Don’t use stock images on websites depicting pornographic, immoral, illegal, or defamatory content.
+• You cannot use stock images on websites depicting pornographic, immoral, illegal, or defamatory content — All licenses to stock photos prohibit to use the images in morally questionable or innappropriated ways.

-• Don't use images of people in your template in a way that depicts them as promoting or endorsing a product, business, or service.
+• You cannot use images of people in your template in a way that depicts them as promoting or endorsing a product, business, or service — as long as the images depicting people is appropriately model-released, you can use them in your website template, but only as part of the visual design, never in a way that suggests the models are personally endorsing a product, business or service.

 Copyright - All artwork, music, writings, and images are covered by copyright by default when they are put in a fixed form (digital files included).
 Copyright ownership remains with the artist that created the work and is not transferred when the work is sold or licensed, unless specifically stated.
 This protects artists' work and allows them to license their work multiple times (thus reducing the price).

-Theme - to make a stock image fit within your design, find one that fits the overall theme of your site.
-For example, if you are creating a Halloween theme, find stock images of pumpkins, jack-o-lanterns, or costumed kids.
+Theme – To make a stock image fit within your design and feel as integral part of it (and not as a generic stock photo), find one that comprises the overall theme of your site.
+For example, if you're creating a Halloween theme, find stock images of pumpkins, jack-o-lanterns, customed kids, season candy, etc.

-Subject - Any stock image you use in a template should fit the subject matter of the site.
-If your site is about pregnancy, feature pictures of pregnant women or babies.
+Subject – Besides theme, any stock image you use in a template should represent the subject matter of the site.
+For example, if your site is focused in pregnancy, choose pictures of pregnant women or babies.

-While using RF stock images in your web site templates is a cost-effective way to create compelling, attractive websites, you need to make sure you follow the rules in order to protect yourself, as well as respect the artists' copyright of the images you use.
+RF stock photos are a great cost-effective resource to create compelling, attractive websites.
+But you must always read and understand the license terms to make sure you're following them correctly, in order to protect yourself from legal issues, as well as to respect the artists' copyright to the images.